eiffel-community/eiffel-intelligence/README.md

 for Eiffel events.
 While Eiffel represents an event based architecture, Eiffel Intelligence addresses the need of stakeholders to view the current state of the system by bridging the divide from immutable events to mutable state representation.
-More information [can be found here](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/index.md).
+More information can be found in the below documentation links.

 Eiffel Intelligence consists of two components: the Eiffel Intelligence back-end (this repository) and the [Eiffel Intelligence front-end](https://github.com/eiffel-community/eiffel-intelligence-frontend),